blackat/blackat.github.io/_drafts/2019-09-08-javascript-module-system.md

 ```

 So the syntax is more readable and compact: what to `import` and what to `export` is cristal clear.
 The loader API is still in porgress.

+In ES6 `strict` mode is turned on [automatically](nicolas) so silent errors become thrown exceptions and bad parts of the language are not allowed.

+In ES6 modules are files that expose and API via the `export` keyword.
+Variable declarations are local to a module as in CommonJS, they cannot be access from outside unless explicitly exported.

 ## Resources